Professional Email Signature: 18 Examples & Best Practices

 Once you’ve decided what’s going to be in your email signature, you can go ahead and create it.

 Perhaps the easiest way to create a professional email signature is to use a free email signature generator or specialized email signature software.
 As email enthusiasts, we’ve tested a few.
-Three of our favorites are WiseStamp, Newoldstamp, and MySignature.
+Four of our favorites are WiseStamp, Newoldstamp, HubSpot and MySignature.
 Here’s how you can create an effective email signature with each:

 MySignature